inlets/inlets-operator/README.md

 ## Annotations

-By default the operator will create a tunnel for every loadbalancer service.
+By default the operator will create a tunnel for every LoadBalancer service.

 To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=false`